 So without any further ado, here’s my recipe:

 - 1 cup oil

 - Add all of your ingredients to the jar and allow to settle for a minute or two, until your egg is at the bottom.

 - Insert a stick blender all the way to the bottom of the jar and start blending.

 - It should take about 20-30 seconds for the ingredients to be properly combined.

 - After about 20 seconds you can move the blender up and down to make sure that the oil is totally emulsified.

-- Store in the fridge in an airtight container and it will keep for about a week.
+- Store in the fridge in an airtight container and it will keep for a few days

-- I'm told that adding whey will not only make your mayo probiotic (meaning that it's good for your gut health) but will also make it last longer.
-This is something that I haven't tried yet, but I hope to soon.
+I'm told that adding whey will not only make your mayo probiotic (meaning that it's good for your gut health) but will also make it last longer.